 For best results, average several measurements from the listening area and then save.
 Averaging provides HouseCurve with a better picture of how sound changes in the listening area.

 The image below shows a saved measurement (grey) being corrected to the target curve (yellow).
-The filters that perform the correction are shown in magenta.
-The predicted magnitude response (when filters are applied) is shown in cyan.
+The filter that performs the correction is shown in magenta.
+The predicted magnitude response (when filter is applied) is shown in cyan.

-HouseCurve allocates filters to regions with the largest deviation from the target curve, starting with lower frequencies and ignoring blanked regions (see Coherence Blanking).
+HouseCurve generates a filter by focusing on regions with the largest deviation from the target curve, starting with lower frequencies and ignoring blanked regions (see Coherence Blanking).
 The algorithm’s behavior can be controlled by tapping to display the equalize setup screen.
 Plot settings, such target curve fit and blanking threshold also impact the algorithm.
 The display automatically updates to reflect any setting change.

-When the filters have been loaded into your audio system, you should find that measurements are reasonably close to the predicted response.
+With the filter(s) loaded into your audio system, you should find that measurements are reasonably close to the predicted response.
 The screenshots below show the predicted response (cyan) and actual measurements (green) after applying the filters.

 If your results are radically different from the prediction, check that the filter sample rate is correct - a mismatch will cause the filters to be applied to the wrong frequency.
 The file format may also be incompatible with your audio system.
 If you have questions or experience problems, please contact support.